-- 1. An accused person may be placed in a medical facility for expert examination for not longer than 20 days. - 2.
-In exceptional cases, based on a medical report of physicians conducting the in-patient examination, that period may, under a court ruling, be extended for 10 days.
-The period may not be further extended, even if the person placed in a medical facility consents to such extension. - 3.
-If a person has been placed in a medical facility several times for the same criminal case, the total period of his/her stay in that facility shall not be longer than the period prescribed by this article. - 4.
-The accused or his/her defence lawyer may file a motion with the court requesting extension of the period of inpatient expert examination.
-The total duration of stay for inpatient examination may not exceed 2 months. - 5.
-The period of stay of the accused in an inpatient facility shall be included in the term of imprisonment, except for the period of stay in an inpatient facility for expert examination that is conducted upon motion of his/her defence lawyer.
+1. An accused person may be placed in a medical facility for expert examination for no longer than 20 days.

+2. In exceptional cases, based on a medical report of physicians conducting the in-patient examination, this period may be extended for 10 days under a court ruling.
+The period may not be further extended, even if the person placed in a medical facility consents to such extension.

+3. If a person has been placed in a medical facility several times for the same criminal case, the total period of his/her stay in that facility shall not be longer than the period prescribed by this article.

+4. The accused or his/her defence lawyer may file a motion with the court requesting extension of the period of inpatient expert examination.
+The total duration of stay for inpatient expert examination may not exceed two months.

+5. The period of stay of the accused in an inpatient facility shall be included in the term of detention, except for the period of stay in an inpatient facility for expert examination that is conducted upon motion of his/her defence lawyer.